perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 * Tell them the ways we can receive funds, and ask what their preference is.
 * Organise the funds transfer.
-* Keep track of all sponsors, e.g., in Ggoogle docs, with a status against each one.
+* Keep track of all sponsors, e.g., in Google docs, with a status against each one.
 * Periodically tickle sponsors who haven't yet paid.
 * Once they've paid, confirm back to them and thank them.
 * Update budget spreadsheet (in google docs)
 * Reimburse attendees

 ## Schedule

 * Establish organiser and location
 * Late September / early October: clarify core team and email them to establish viable weekends
-* Pick tentative weekend.
+* Pick a tentative weekend.
 Ensure it doesn't clash with other events
 * Mid-Late October: identify the second wave of attendees & invite them
 * Talk to potential venue(s) and see if potential weekends work
 * End October: fix the weekend